This post mainly focuses on interview questions asked in the data science interview.

 11. What are the challenges for feature engineering?

 Answer: The biggest challenge is to handle high-dimensional data.
 Though a lot of methods, APIs are available for handling a large amount of data, a lot of issues are still remaining as if data is too complex and large, it will take a larger time.
-But if the dataset is small and very less number of features then it fails to learn more efficiently.
+But if the dataset is small and has very few features then it fails to learn more efficiently.

 13. What is the difference between data wrangling, data crunching and data profiling?